emanuelegiona/CC2019/README.md

 ## Implementation details

-[Google Cloud Platform][gcp] (and in particular its [Dataproc][dataproc] service) has been used as cloud provider, due to the ease of cluster and software setup, while the [Network Word Count][word_count] example from the Apache Spark repository has served as the distributed application taking advantage of the streaming capabilities of Apache Spark.
+[Google Cloud Platform][gcp] (and in particular its [Dataproc][dataproc] service) has been used as cloud provider, due to the ease of cluster and software setup, while the [HDSF Word Count][word_count] example from the Apache Spark repository has served as the distributed application taking advantage of the streaming capabilities of Apache Spark.